zxhycxq/reactjs-zh/Docs/addons-animation.md

 ### Animating One or Zero Items

 In the example above, we rendered a list of items into `ReactCSSTransitionGroup`.
 However, the children of `ReactCSSTransitionGroup` can also be one or zero items.
 This makes it possible to animate a single element entering or leaving.
-Similarly, you can animate a new element replacing the current element.
-For example, we can implement a simple image carousel like this:
+Similarly, you can animate a new element replacing the current element. 例如：, we can implement a simple image carousel like this:

 ```javascript{10}
 import ReactCSSTransitionGroup from 'react-addons-css-transition-group';